 Dr. Victoria Lee, president and CEO, Fraser Health —

 “Waiting for an MRI test can be agonizing for patients and their families.
-Adding the 3T MRI at Jim Pattison Outpatient Care and Surgery Centre will provide patients with more timely access to this important service and equip our physicians with more sophisticated clinical information.”
+Adding the 3T MRI at Jim Pattison Outpatient Care and Surgery Centre in Surrey will provide patients with more timely access to this important service and equip our physicians with more sophisticated clinical information.”

 Jane Adams, president and CEO, Surrey Hospital Foundation —